CorMazz/cormazz.github.io/_posts/2024-11-23-homelab-mvp.md

 The Spectrum router simply didn't provide the customization options that I needed, so I had to replace the hardware with something more capable.

-## Ministory 4 -- Understanding Containers vs. VMs
+## Mini-Story 4 -- Understanding Containers vs. VMs

 A key learning experience was understanding the difference between containers and virtual machines, particularly regarding how they interact with the kernel.